emlearn/emlearn-micropython/README.md

 - Fast Fourier Transform (FFT) for feature preprocessing, or general DSP
 - Infinite Impulse Response (IIR) filters for feature preprocessing, or general DSP
 - Clustering using K-means
+- Scaling and data type transformations for `array`, using `emlearn_arrayutils`.
 - Load/save Numpy .npy files using [micropython-npyfile](https://github.com/jonnor/micropython-npyfile/)
 - Installable as a MicroPython native module.
 No rebuild/flashing needed
+- Operates on standard `array.array` data structures
 - Models can be loaded at runtime from a file in disk/flash
 - Highly efficient.
 Inference times down to 100 microseconds, RAM usage <2 kB, FLASH usage <2 kB
 - Pre-built binaries available for most architectures.